Vancouver really knows how to get you into the Christmas spirit. In fact, it so full of Christmas activities it is hard to know what to do first.

 If you have experienced ‘Soarin’ Around the World’ at Disneyland California Adventure, FlyOver Canada is much like that, only better!
 For one thing, the experience is much longer at FlyOver Canada…and it showcases the best of OUR country.

 Due to the popularity of FlyOver Canada, I highly recommend booking online…if not for the savings alone!
-There is a 15% savings if you book your tickets online as opposed buying them from the ticket booth.
+There is a local discount on now too (when booked online)!

 Location: 201-999 Canada Place.